jzhang729/zoey.news/README.md

       DATABASE = '<your_database_name'>

-3) Perform a knex migrate:rollback, and then a knex migrate:latest to empty your current database.
+3) Perform a knex migrate:rollback as many times as necessary to reset the dataabse, and then a knex migrate:latest.
+Then run 'knex seed:run' to populate the charts table.
 This step is not necessary before performing subsequent scrapes.
-Note there is no longer any need to run knex seed.

 4) In scrapefeedly.rb, change the query parameters as desired.
-For development purposes, parameters have initially been set to scrape the most recent 200 articles for each source.
-It is also possible - and more practical when in production - to scrape all articles after a certain date.
-See the comments in scrapefeedly.rb for usage details.
+Parameters have now been set to scrape the most recent 10,000 articles per feed, starting from 00:00:01 EDT on Sunday, August 15, 2015.

 5) Execute the following command: